aaarafat/ketofan-fe/README.md

 3. Running on production

-Upon creating `.env.development` like in [Environmental Variables](#environmental-variables) section. run this script:
+Upon creating `.env.production` like in [Environmental Variables](#environmental-variables) section. run this script:

 ```sh
 npm run build